Search for files, folders, streams, extents, etc.

 Compressed:*.log will find all compressed .log files (or .log folders if they exist)

-Fragmented:* will find all files and folders that are fragmented (consist of multiple extents)
+Fragmented:* will find all files and folders that are fragmented (that consist of multiple extents)

 file:z*|stream:z* will find all files and file/folder streams that start with a 'z'